-Figure 256 File Rule
+Figure 261 File Rule

-Configuration > Host Checker Policy > Add Custom Rule : File
+Configuration > Host Check er Policy > Add Custom Rule : File

-Add Custom Rule : File
+Add Custom Rule : Fi ile

 Rule Type: File

 Rule Name:

-♥ Criteria
+→ Criteria

-File Name: Example: c:\temp\bad-file bxt or <5\\temp\bad-file bxt Required Pony
+File Name: Require Example: c:\templead-file.bd or <%winds%>\bad-file.bd

-▼ Optional
+✓ Optional . o ou,

 Minimum version:

 File modified less than: days ago.

 MD5 Checksums: One MD5 checksum per line.

-OLIAGE OLI I One SHA256 checksum per line.
+SHA256 Checksums: ii One SHA256 checksum per line.

-SHA256 Checksums: One ShA250 checksum per line.
+STIA230 CHECKSUIIIs. orro orromann per inte

-☐ Monitor this rule for change in result
+☐ Monitor this rule for

-Note: Enabling this option will report change in compliance for this rule to the Pulse Policy Secure immediately.
-To nature, for example a rule for RTP check provided by AntiVirus software.
-For other rules the host checker upda
+ill report change in compliance for this rule to the Pulse Policy Secure immediately.
+The client component requires additional computing cycles to report change

-Save Changes Cancel to requestey arround the dates to get periodic reduct checks from enopoints
+r RTP check provided by AntiVirus software.
+For other rules the host checker update frequency should be used to get periodic health checks from endpoints ance!

 indicates required field

 - 5. Under Criteria, enter the name of a file (any file type), For example, c:\temp\bad-file.txt or /temp/bad-file.txt.
 You can use a wildcard character to specify the file name.
-For example: \.txt.You can also use an environment variable to specify the directory path to the file.
+For example: .txt.You can also use an environment variable to specify the directory path to the file.
 (You cannot use a wildcard character in the directory path.)
 Enclose the variable between the <% and %> characters.
 For example:<%windir%>\bad-file.txt. - 6.
 Select Required to require that this file is present on the client machine or Deny to require that this file is not present. - 7.
 (Windows only) Under Optional, enable the checks required from the following: - Specify the minimum version of the file (optional).
 For example, if you require notepad.exe to be present on the client, you can enter 5.0 in the field.
 Host Checker accepts version 5.0 and above, of notepad.exe. - Specify the maximum age (File modified less than n days) (in days) for a file (optional).
 If the file is older than the specified number of days, then the client does not meet the attribute check requirement. - Specify the MD5 checksum value of each file to which you want the policy to apply (optional).
 On Macintosh, Linux and Solaris, you can determine the MD5 checksum by using this command: openssl md5 <filePath> - 8.
 Specify the SHA256 checksum value of each file. - 9.
 Select Monitor this rule for change in result to continuously monitor the policy compliance of endpoints.
 If this check box is selected, and a change in compliance status on an endpoint that has successfully logged in occurs, the PPS initiates a new handshake to re-evaluate realm or role assignments.